Wiredcraft/kongcloak/docs/tutorial.md

 ![image](https://user-images.githubusercontent.com/760762/30695352-2e45861e-9ed8-11e7-98e7-3bef04e08563.png)

 Now the `jdoe` has the `subscribed` role.
 To see the difference, navigate back to the client at [localhost:3000](http://localhost:3000).
 Note that the session must be refreshed so that the token contains the changes we made to user roles.
 To logout from the previous session, simply run `keycloak.logout()` from the browser console.
 You will then be redirected to the login view.
 After authenticating, you should see `GET /data` no longer returns an empty array as it did when `jdoe` didn't have the `subscribed` role.

+# 6. Conclusion
+This tutorial walks through setting up an open-source gateway and authentication suite, demonstrating how to decouple component & authentication management from individual modules.
+This allows component developers to exclusively focus on the parts of the business logic they are responsible for and let the gateway and the authentication suite to manage features that scale across all components.